zyradyl-moe/archive.zyradyl.moe/_posts/2015-08-16-UBNT-ERL-SquashFS-Read-Error.md

 back in operation, it may be acceptable for you to void the warranty on a
 $100USD device if you can get it back in service by the end of the day.
-If you think your device may need to be RMA’d, do not open the device and proceed to UBNT's Support Site.*) by removing two screws on the bottom of the device, located right under where the interface connections are.
+If you think your device may need to be RMA’d, do not open the device and proceed to UBNT’s Support Site.*) by removing two screws on the bottom of the device, located right under where the interface connections are.
 Your device will slide apart, revealing the internal board.
 On the board you will see a soldered on female USB port with a small silver USB flash drive,